-Mr. LEE Shing Put, B.B.S. (李聖潑), aged 43, was appointed as an executive Director, the chairman of the Board, the chairman of the Nomination Committee and a member of the Remuneration Committee since August 2020.
+Mr. LEE Shing Put, B.B.S. (李聖潑), aged 44, is an executive Director, the chairman of the Board, the chairman of the Nomination Committee and a member of the Remuneration Committee.
 Mr. LEE Shing Put, B.B.S. has around 20 years of experience in information technology and investments in Hong Kong and China.
 Mr. LEE Shing Put, B.B.S. graduated from the Hong Kong University of Science and Technology in 2000 with a bachelor's degree in business administration majoring in finance and economics.
 Mr. LEE Shing Put, B.B.S. also completed the Executive MBA programme held by Peking University in 2016.
-Mr. LEE Shing Put, B.B.S. is a non-executive Director of Xinyi Solar.
-Mr. LEE Shing Put, B.B.S. is currently a standing committee member of the 12th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (政協廣東省第十二屆委員會常委) and the 6th Shenzhen Municipal Committee of the Chinese People's Political Consultative Conference (政協深圳市第六屆委員會常委).
-Mr. LEE Shing Put, B.B.S. is a cousin of Mr. LEE Yau Ching and Mr. TUNG Fong Ngai, both are executive Directors, and a nephew of Tan Sri Datuk TUNG Ching SaiP.S.M, D.M.S.M, J.P., an executive Director and the vice chairman of the Board.
+Mr. LEE Shing Put, B.B.S. is a non-executive Director of Xinyi Solar (stock code: 00968), a company listed on the main board of the Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+Mr. LEE Shing Put, B.B.S. is a cousin of Mr. LEE Yau Ching, the executive Director, and Mr. TUNG Fong Ngai, the executive Director and the Chief Executive Officer of the Company, and a nephew of Tan Sri Datuk TUNG Ching Sai P.S.M, D.M.S.M, J.P., the executive Director, an executive Director and the Vice Chairman of the Board.